consoledotdev/home/content/tools/server-monitoring.md

 Datadog can also ingest data from custom sources.
-This includes through OpenMetrics endpoints, allowing you to connect to Prometheus, for example, as well posting data using open standards like [StatsD](https://docs.datadoghq.com/integrations/statsd/), SNMP, OpenTelemetry and OpenTracing.
-However, these are considered “custom” metrics for billing purposes and are limited to 100 per host.
+This includes through OpenMetrics endpoints, allowing you to connect to Prometheus, for example, as well as using open standards like [StatsD](https://docs.datadoghq.com/integrations/statsd/), SNMP, OpenTelemetry and OpenTracing.
+However, these are considered “custom” metrics for billing purposes and are limited to 100 per host before you have to pay more.
 [These are complex](https://docs.datadoghq.com/account_management/billing/custom_metrics/)
 and get expensive very quickly - pricing is only available by speaking to sales, which is a bad sign.
 As an engineer this is always frustrating.
 I don't want to